 The Department of Mathematics has 100-120 majors throughout the year, with 30-40 graduating each year.
 We have friendly and accessible faculty, both in applied and theoretical areas.
 The major does not have separate tracks for applied or theoretical math; it’s all housed under the math major.
 The major is also quite flexible, allowing most of our students to double-major, minor, and/or coterm in other areas.
 Our advanced undergraduates often enroll in some of the graduate-level courses that we offer.
+The Department of Mathematics also has a Subplan for students interested in computer science theory and mathematics.
 Students interested in applied mathematics, including significant computational, financial, and/or statistical components, are encouraged to also consider the Mathematics and Computational Science program housed under the Statistics Department.